-Did you get a NYC bicycle ticket summons while riding your bike in Queens or another borough?
+Did you get a NYC bicycle ticket summons while riding your bike in Queens?
 You’re not alone — and it’s more serious than you might think.
+Many cyclists in Queens now face criminal court for what used to be minor infractions.
+Understanding what a pink summons entails and how a Queens summons defense lawyer can help is critical.

 Until recently, infractions like rolling through a stop sign or running a red light were handled by mail or virtually with the DMV.

-Now, under a “quality of life” initiative, these NYC bicycle ticket summonses go directly to criminal court.
+Now, under a “quality of life” initiative, these Queens bicycle ticket summonses go directly to Queens criminal court.
 This shift affects delivery workers, commuters, and casual bikers citywide.
-If you’re facing a bike ticket in criminal court in NYC, it’s essential to understand your legal options.
+If you’re facing a bike ticket in criminal court in Queens , it’s essential to understand your legal options.

-Violations That Can Lead to a Pink Criminal Court Summons
+Violations That Can Lead to Pink Summonses in Queens:

 - Reckless Operation